 You’re now ready to stream!
 You can click on “Start Stream” to begin streaming, or set up custom hotkeys under Settings > Hotkeys.

-If you’ve adjusted your settings based on the guide above and your stream still lags try downloading and running iL’s CPU Savior app.
+If you’ve adjusted your settings based on the guide above and your stream still lags try using iL’s CPU Savior app.
+Download, unzip, and run the app & leave it running while you play.
+(Must start it every time before you start playing.)

 If you receive an error message about DirectX then your computer will not be able to run OBS — try our alternate guide for FFsplit instead!